Last updated 09.04.2021

 Making funeral arrangements

 Due to social distancing measures and keeping all risk to a minimum, we are not conducting face to face meetings unless absolutely essential and therefore ask that you don't visit us in person.
 We are able to make all arrangements by phone and email and will do so with the usual care and attention you expect from us.
 A full list of contact details can be found here.
-From the 8th August 2020, Funeral Directors premises and places of worship in England were no longer exempt from the requirement to wear a face covering.
+Since last August, Funeral Directors premises and places of worship in England were no longer exempt from the requirement to wear a face covering.
 If you do therefore have to visit one of our branches at any point, we would request that you wear a face mask.

 We can also make arrangements using the online video platform Zoom, so that you can still see us and talk to us if you would like to.
 This has also been rolled out for staff to use to see each other whilst working remotely during this difficult time.

 If you would prefer a direct cremation or basic funeral option these are also still available to you but we would ask for payment up front.
 Again, we can listen to your wishes and talk you through what we can offer with you together.

 We are here for you and will continue to provide transparency, our utmost care and attention and professionalism during this time of uncertainty.